Biography of Antoni Gaudí

 Source of inspiration

-Gaudí's creative power and inimitable style resonate and inspire architects right through to contemporary architecture.
-The mixture of organic forms in combination with colors, the use of natural materials and his architectural connection with nature and the environment are visionary and far ahead of his time.
+Gaudí's creative energy and inimitable style continue to resonate and inspire architects, even in contemporary architecture.
+His blend of organic forms combined with color, his use of natural materials, and his architectural connection to nature and the environment are visionary and far ahead of their time.
 They have had a lasting influence on the world of architecture and design and have found many imitators.

-Attention and importance
+Attention and significance

 Influence on architecture and Catalan culture